MaxKampsVu/HP-aided-MPC-with-GOD/README.md

 # programs for all parties from the same terminal.
 # For example, the previous benchmark can be run using the script as shown below.
 # Here the last argument stands for either Alhena (0) or
-# Wasat (1) and the second last argument denotes the number
+# Wasat (1) and the preceding arguments stand for:
+#   - gates per circuit layer: 100
+#   - number of circuit layers: 10
+#   - number of parties: 5
-# of delayed parties
+#   - number of delayed parties: 0
+#   - protocol: Alhena (0)
 ./../mpc.sh 100 10 5 0 0

 # Additionaly, we provide scripts with the same arguments for just the offline phase (`offline.sh`)
 # and just the online phase (`online.sh`).

+# For the `online` script the user can additionally specify the number of corrupt parties.
+# A corrupt party sends invalid data to the HP in every round.
+# Once it is caught cheating by the HP, the HP closes the communication channel to that party.
+# The number of corrupt parties can be specified in the last argument, for example 3
+./../online.sh 100 10 5 0 0 3

 ```